tak916/SmartLock/README.md

 SmartLock based on AT89C52 and periph
 Final Assignment of Shanghai Second Polytechnic University Embedded System Design Course
 Please open the schematic with Proteus and source code with Keil C51
-DO NOT violate GPLv3 open-source license when cloning this repo.
+DO NOT violate MIT license when cloning this repo.
 # Periphs included
 * MCU
 > AT89C52